 - Log in to your Linux server as a root user.

-- Type $ sudo apt-get install libpam-radius-auth libpam0g-dev gcc and press Enter to install PAM with Radius Authentication Module.
+- Type $ sudo apt-get install libpam-radius-auth and press Enter to install PAM with Radius Authentication Module.

-- Edit the /etc/pam.d/sshd file and add the line auth sufficient pam_radius_auth.so in the beginning of the file to enable PAM with Radius in PAM module.
+- Edit the /etc/pam.d/sshd file and add the line auth sufficient pam_radius_auth.so at the beginning of the file to enable PAM with Radius in the PAM module.
+Make sure you comment out the @include common-auth line.

 - Add the configuration folder: